 - Therapists should propose a blended care model only after they discuss it with the patient.
 During these discussions, the therapist must both see what the best online/offline model is most appropriate, and explain the abilities and limitations of the chosen technology to their patient.

-Though not all-encompassing, these guidelines serve as a good starting point to make sure blended care models are designed based on the patient’s needs above all else.
+Though not all-encompassing, these guidelines serve as a good starting point to make sure blended care models, such as Stepped Care Models, are designed based on the patient’s needs above all else.

 Limitations of Blended Care